webpwnized/cryptography/README.md

     -id, --inverse-determinant
                         Calculate the inverse of the determinant of the matrix modulo MODULUS.
 Answer will be in Z-MODULUS.
-    -mi, --minors         Calculate the minors of the matrix modulo MODULUS -c, --cofactors       Calculate the cofactors of the matrix modulo MODULUS -a, --adjunct         Calculate the adjunct of the matrix modulo MODULUS -i, --inverse         Calculate the inverse of the matrix modulo MODULUS -all, --all           Calculate the determinant, inverse determinant, adjunct and inverse of the matrix modulo MODULUS.
+    -t, --transpose       Calculate the transpose of the matrix modulo MODULUS    -mi, --minors         Calculate the minors of the matrix modulo MODULUS
+    -c, --cofactors       Calculate the cofactors of the matrix modulo MODULUS -a, --adjunct         Calculate the adjunct of the matrix modulo MODULUS -i, --inverse         Calculate the inverse of the matrix modulo MODULUS -all, --all           Calculate the determinant, inverse determinant, transpose, adjunct and inverse of the matrix modulo MODULUS.
 Same as -id -dai
     -v, --verbose         Enables verbose output
     -m MODULUS, --modulus MODULUS
                         Modulus.
 Default is 256.